v-ivashchenko/template-assignment/README.md

 ## Bugs
 > **Note.**
-> I have to mention that I've discovered at least one bug that I couldn't fix quickly.
-If on a clean device press very fast on the search and start typing - it can crash with the `Index out of bounds exceptions` or start consuming a lot of RAM.
+> I want to mention that I've discovered at least one bug that I couldn't fix quickly.
+If on a clean device press very fast on the search and start typing - it may start consuming numerous amount of RAM